Ali000/Snake_game/README.md

 1- Use setInterval function instead of recursion to continuously move the snake. \
 2- Improve the snake design.
 Make the snake head & the tail distinct from other body segments. \
 3- Create a logo for the game. \
+4- Code refactor. \
-4- Add options to make the game more challenging.
+5- Add options to make the game more challenging.
   * Obstacles on the map.
   * Multiple maps.
   * Multiple food types.
   * Add harmful food or enemies.

 # Sources
 https://www.freecodecamp.org/news/javascript-2d-arrays/ \